 • The appearance of necroticity: leaf tissue dies between the veins;

-• Older leaves below are affected and die first;
+• The older leaves below are affected and die first;

 • A severely affected strawberry plant dies.

-Sometimes a bush “burns out” in three days, but it can wither for two years.
+Sometimes the bush “burns out” in three days, but it can wither for two years.

-It depends on the resistance of a particular variety, weather conditions, even the type of soil.
+It depends on the resistance of the particular variety, weather conditions, even the type of soil.

 Diagnostic test: cross section of the plant.
-On it, with verticillium wilt, brown vessels are visible.
+Brown vessels are visible on it with verticillium wilt.

-• Agricultural technology - compliance with the necessary measures to prevent the access of the pathogen to the plant;
+• Agricultural technology - compliance with the necessary measures to prevent pathogen access to the plant;

 • Reasonable crop rotation;